makwaijun/personalwebpagev2/content/blog/Post34.md

 Several thousand (or maybe more) years ago, nomadic humans decided to settle down and invest in fixed assets beyond living off the wild.
 In this chapter, economic activity related to farming, construction, livestock management, material extraction (e.g. mining, wood cutting) and much more became new, important economic roles at that time.

-> **What set apart individuals, communities and societies apart was their ability to exploit their environment to their benefit.**
+> **What differentiated individuals, communities and societies was their ability to exploit their environment to their benefit.**

 <u>"Green Thumbs" George</u>, living in a place rich in natural resources, fertile soil, etc would probably have done pretty well living in this chapter.
 Hopefully he wasn't taxed too many bushels of grain.
 He would probably have been the client of <u>"Strong arm" Sam</u> to help him defend his farm.